-In the table 4, in Warder district a total of 18 wild edible fruit species were recorded the most top three dominate species were hohob, (which is the commercialized and known as the most attractive wild fruit in the area), dafaruur and ciid,.
-But the rarest specie was askax.
+In the table 4, in Warder district 18 wild edible fruit species were recorded.
+The three dominating species were Hohob, (which is commercialized and known as the most attractive wild fruit in the area), Dafaruur and Ciid.
+The rarest species was Askax.

-Table 5.
-Frequency, relative frequency, abundancy and relative abundance of tree/shrub species at Qabridahar district
+Obsrvation Table No. 5.
+Frequency, relative frequency, abundance and relative abundance of tree/shrub species at Qabridahar district